morganthomas/winning-arguments/winning-arguments.md

 Back in the Introduction, I gave a series of words from the first three paragraphs that needed explanation.
 Those words were: "debate," "argument," "winning," "true," "reason," "believe," "persuasive," and "statement."

-We've done our analysis of "debate," "argument," "winning," and combinations thereof, but the rest of these words remain to be analyzed: "true," "reason," "believe," "persuasive," and "statement."
+We've done some analysis of "debate," "argument," "winning," and combinations thereof, but the rest of these words remain to be analyzed: "true," "reason," "believe," "persuasive," and "statement."
 In this section we shall analyze the word "statement."

 What is a statement?
 A statement is a kind of sentence or sequence of sentences.
 Here are some dictionary definitions of "statement" that I looked up on Google: